Romejanic/slasher/docs/guides/adding-options.md

 For an in-depth explanation of how to define options in a command, check out the [command.json guide](./command-json.md) first.

 ## Basic options
 For any options, you will need to use the `ctx.options` property on the `command` event.
-This property is an instance of [CommandInteractionOptionResolver](https://discord.js.org/#/docs/main/stable/class/CommandInteractionOptionResolver), so you an refer to that page for an in-depth reference.
+This property is an instance of [CommandInteractionOptionResolver](https://discord.js.org/#/docs/main/stable/class/CommandInteractionOptionResolver), so you can refer to that page for an in-depth reference.

 But in summary, these are the most common methods you'll use:
 |Method|Return Type|Description|